kubeflow/website/content/en/docs/components/notebooks/submit-kubernetes.md

 +++
-title = "Submit Kubernetes Resources" description = "Submitting Kubernetes resources from a Notebook" weight = 40
+title = "Submit Kubernetes Resources" description = "Submitting Kubernetes resources from a Workbench" weight = 40

 +++

-## Notebook Pod ServiceAccount
+## Workbench Pod ServiceAccount

-Kubeflow assigns the `default-editor` Kubernetes ServiceAccount to the Notebook Pods.
+Kubeflow assigns the `default-editor` Kubernetes ServiceAccount to the Workbench Pods.
 The Kubernetes `default-editor` ServiceAccount is bound to the `kubeflow-edit` ClusterRole, which has namespace-scoped permissions to many Kubernetes resources.

 You can get the full list of RBAC for `ClusterRole/kubeflow-edit` using: